MicrosoftDocs/architecture-center/docs/aws-professional/security-identity.md

 Because many customers continue to support a hybrid identity model for Active Directory services, it's increasingly important for security engineering teams to implement strong authentication solutions and block legacy authentication methods associated primarily with on-premises and legacy Microsoft technologies.

-A combination of multi-factor authentication (MFA), along with conditional access policies enable enhanced security for common authentication scenarios for end users in your organization.
-While MFA itself provides an increase level of security to confirm authentications, additional controls can be applied using [conditional access (CA) controls to block legacy authentication](https://docs.microsoft.com/azure/active-directory/conditional-access/howto-conditional-access-policy-block-legacy) to both Azure and AWS cloud environment.
+A combination of multi-factor authentication (MFA) and conditional access (CA) policies enable enhanced security for common authentication scenarios for end users in your organization.
+While MFA itself provides an increase level of security to confirm authentications, additional controls can be applied using [CA controls to block legacy authentication](/azure/active-directory/conditional-access/howto-conditional-access-policy-block-legacy) to both Azure and AWS cloud environments.
 Strong authentication using only modern authentication clients is only possible with the combination of MFA and CA policies.

 ## Cloud Platform Security (multi-cloud)